riltsken/riltsken.github.io/_posts/2014-05-25-why-developers-need-to-attend-conferences-like-gluecon.markdown

  > My manager wanted me to research potential new libraries or technologies in the community at large and this conference has some specific ones we are interested in using.
 I am using the conference as one way to gather information about whether or not we want to use it.

-These types, we'll call them "explorers", are here to bring ideas and insight back home for upcoming project decisions.
+This developer was looking to explore ideas and bring insight back home for upcoming project decisions.
 They don't necessarily know what questions to ask, but instead plan to absorb knowledge for any and all possible options.
 It is also a way for a developer to see what other companies are using that technology to help build confidence in using it.

  > As a developer, I wanted to attend this conference as a form of personal education so I know what other tools exist out there and learn about how others use them in their environments.